top of page

 Our Story

-Play Contemporary Leadership CoLab evolved from an observation that despite a global spend of well over US$350billion* per annum in leadership development and training initiatives, leadership was the ever-increasing complexity of contemporary realities.
+Play Contemporary Leadership CoLab evolved from an observation that despite a global spend of well over US$350billion* per annum in leadership development and training initiatives, there were few examples of leadership that seemed suited to the ever-increasing complexity of contemporary realities.
 Structural issues such as diversity and inclusion, gender equity right through to environmental sustainability and climate change remained something for the next generation of leaders to sort out.
 Organisational transformation efforts were reported to have a success rate of only around 15% and individuals were lapping up coaching and development courses but still left wanting.

 What if the answer lay in how leadership development itself was delivered?
 For instance, providers were espousing the benefits of collaborative leadership but not embedding this into their own practice.